Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 5.1 Summary of Findings

-This thesis demonstrated the successful application of machine learning to predict the energy bandgap of semiconductor materials.
+This project demonstrated the successful application of machine learning to predict the energy bandgap of semiconductor materials.
 By leveraging extensive material databases and advanced ML techniques, we developed a predictive model that achieved high accuracy while reducing the complexity of the feature space.
 The results highlight the potential of ML to transform the field of materials science, offering a powerful tool for discovering and optimizing semiconductor materials.

 ### 5.2 Future Work